dougmolineux/node-mongo-vs-postgres-jsonb/README.md

 # node-mongo-vs-postgres-jsonb
-Measure the performance of Postgres (pg npm module) JSONB and compare with MongoDB.
+Measure the performance of Postgres (pg npm module) JSONB and compare with MongoDB (mongodb npm module).
 Utilizes the Node.js [Performance Timing API](https://nodejs.org/api/perf_hooks.html#perf_hooks_performance_timing_api).
 Sets up databases locally via docker-compose.

 # Questions
 - How long does it take to insert example users into a PostgreSQL table with a jsonb type?